10 of the best family hotels in Tenerife

 David Pérez, CEO of Tenerife Tourism Corporation advises, “For families with young children we would recommend visiting in March and April, when the temperature is between 22 degrees and 25 degrees, and the weather is more settled”.
 Another benefit to this is it’s when the island is less busy.
 In autumn and winter, the south of the island is warmer than the north and temperatures tend to stay above 20 degrees, making it the warmest place in Europe.

 More like this

-Summers are very hot and dry, with temperatures nudging 30 degrees, so a pool to cool off in and a sea breeze are essential.
+Summers are very hot and dry, with temperatures nudging 30 degrees (remember your sunscreen), so a pool to cool off in and a sea breeze are essential.
 July and August are also high season when the island gets very busy; booking your family holiday to Tenerife in advance for these months is highly recommended.